scala/scala/README.md

 # Welcome!

-This is the official repository for the [Scala Programming Language](http://www.scala-lang.org) standard library, compiler, and language spec.
+This is the home of the [Scala 2](https://www.scala-lang.org) standard library, compiler, and language spec.

 # How to contribute

-Issues and bug reports for _scala/scala_ are located in [scala/bug](https://github.com/scala/bug).
-This tracker is also where new contributors may find [good first issues](https://github.com/scala/bug/labels/good%20first%20issue) to work on.
+Issues and bug reports for Scala 2 are located in [scala/bug](https://github.com/scala/bug).
+That tracker is also where new contributors may find issues to work on: [good first issues](https://github.com/scala/bug/labels/good%20first%20issue), [help wanted](https://github.com/scala/bug/labels/help%20wanted).

-To contribute in this repo, please open a [pull request](https://help.github.com/articles/using-pull-requests/#fork--pull) from your fork of this repository.
+For coordinating broader efforts, we also use the [scala/scala-dev tracker](https://github.com/scala/scala-dev/issues).

-For coordinating bigger work items, we use the [scala/scala-dev tracker](https://github.com/scala/scala-dev/issues).
+To contribute here, please open a [pull request](https://help.github.com/articles/using-pull-requests/#fork--pull) from your fork of this repository.

 Be aware that we can't accept additions to the standard library, only modifications to existing code.
 Binary compatibility forbids adding new public classes or public methods.
 Additions are made to [scala-library-next](https://github.com/scala/scala-library-next) instead.

-We do have to ask you to sign the [Scala CLA](http://www.lightbend.com/contribute/cla/scala) before we can merge any of your work, to protect its open source nature.
+We require that you sign the [Scala CLA](http://www.lightbend.com/contribute/cla/scala) before we can merge any of your work, to protect Scala's future as open source software.

 The general workflow is as follows.
 1. Find/file an issue in scala/bug (or submit a well-documented PR right away!).